The act gives students the right to:

 - File complaints with the U.S. Department of Education concerning alleged failures of the college to comply with FERPA requirements

-FERPA rights being at the time a student enrolls in his or her first class.
+FERPA rights begin at the time a student enrolls in his or her first class.
 It protects all students who are currently or formerly enrolled, regardless of age or parental dependency status.
 It does not apply to deceased students or individuals who apply but do not attend.

 The purpose, scope and procedures are outlined in the FERPA policy.